 What you have in common with them is that these rubber rats pop up unannounced anywhere, anytime.
 They are money making workers, however.

-When human workers are having difficulties with their employers, particularly if they are laborers such as cashiers, food workers, construction workers, service workers-in general, people who earn money selling their labor-then these rented rats help draw attention to the workers’ plight.
-Very effective.
+When human workers are having difficulties with their employers, particularly if they are laborers such as cashiers, food workers, construction workers and well, service workers in general — people who earn money selling their labor — then these rented rats effectively draw attention to the workers’ plight.
 No profit striving employer wants these icons outside their place of business for more than say, ten minutes.

-I had a big one in my neighborhood for weeks, and it worked-the Fairway workers won!
+I had a big one in my neighborhood for weeks, and it worked — Fairway workers won!